UCAS code: 3R93

 - Relationship Marketing

-- Dissertation, Consultancy Project, Work Experience or Research Contemporary Management Issues
+- Dissertation, or Consultancy Project, or Work Experience or Research Contemporary Management Issues

 - Marketing Ethics